NuxiiGit/Soundlet/README.md

-# Soundlet
+# Noisii

-This repository contains the source code for a thing!
+This repository contains the source code for a command line tool for organising and playing music files.